Fly Safe. Fly Ford.

-Throughout the COVID-19 pandemic, the Gerald R. Ford International Airport has worked closely with health experts from the Centers for Disease Control and Prevention, the World Health Organization, local, state and federal governments, along with airline partners to ensure the safety and well-being of our passengers, guests and employees.
-While many businesses and organizations closed their doors, Ford Airport remained open, a critical link to the health – and economic recovery – of our region.
+Throughout the COVID-19 pandemic, the Gerald R. Ford International Airport works closely with health experts from the Centers for Disease Control and Prevention, the World Health Organization, local, state, and federal governments, along with airline partners to ensure the safety and well-being of our passengers, guests, and employees.
+While many businesses and organizations have closed their doors, Ford Airport remains open, a critical link to the health – and economic recovery – of our region.

-As of June 1, all Michigan residents are again able to travel freely in – and beyond – our state.
-Over the past several months, our team has been working hard to develop and implement new safety and sanitation protocols throughout our facility to ensure every step of your journey is safe — from arrival to departure and everything in between.
+As of June 1, 2020, all Michigan residents have been able to travel freely in, and beyond, our state.
+Our team continues to develop and implement new safety and sanitation protocols throughout our facility to ensure every step of your journey is safe — from arrival to departure, and everything in between.

 We are ready when you are – and we can’t wait to see you again soon.

 At the Ford Airport, we believe traveling, whether for business or pleasure, is essential to our well-being.
-We have prepared our facility with extra sanitation measures and protocols to help you get where you’re going safely and with peace of mind by:
+We prepare our facility with extra sanitation measures and protocols to help you get where you’re going safely and with peace of mind by:

 We need the help of all travelers and guests to ensure our safety measures and protocols are successful on top of everyday operations.
 Here’s what you can do: